afforeroc/deploy-app-to-cloud-foundry/README.md

 * Active account of [IBM Cloud](https://console.bluemix.net)

 ## 1. Create, test and configure the web application
-Review each of the following tutorials to configure a web application according to the language / framework of your preference:
+Review each of the following tutorials to configure a web application according to the language or framework of your preference:
 * Angular: https://github.com/afforeroc/angular-cf
 * Express: https://github.com/afforeroc/express-cf
 * Flask: https://github.com/afforeroc/flask-cf